Introduction

 Removal and Backlog

-Illegal immigrants may face deportation from the country.
+Illegal immigrants face the possibility of deportation daily.
 Removal proceedings commence when the Department of Homeland Security (DHS) charges a foreign national with an immigration violation under Title 8 of the U.S. Code and files a Notice to Appear (NTA) in immigration court.
-OHS components may charge individuals at the U.S. border or within the U.S. interior with grounds of inadmissibility (e.g., attempting to enter the United States unlawfully) or deportability (e.g., committing certain criminal offenses or violating a nonimmigrant status or condition of entry).
-In spite of increases in funding and staffing, there is currently a backlog of 2 million cases in immigration courts.
+DHS components may charge individuals at the U.S. border or within the U.S. interior with grounds of inadmissibility (e.g., attempting to enter the United States unlawfully) or with certain offenses that make it possible to deport them (e.g., committing certain criminal offenses, violating a nonimmigrant status, or condition of entry).

 Role of Government